NethServer/nethsecurity-docs/nat.rst

 .. _disable_nat-section:

-Disable NAT (no-NAT)
+ACCEPT (disable NAT)
 ====================

-Disabling NAT (no-NAT) allows you to bypass the NAT process for specific traffic.
+An ACCEPT rule disables the NAT (no-NAT) and allows you to bypass the NAT process for specific traffic.
 This is particularly useful when it comes to avoiding WAN masquerading for specific destinations.

 **Example** Your firewall is connected to a router that, in addition to allowing internet access, also enables reaching private networks through CDN connections or IPsec tunnels.